 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 5 to the financial statements, conditions exist which raise substantial doubt about the Company's ability to continue as a going concern unless it is able to generate sufficient cash flows to meet its obligations and sustain its operations.
 Management's plans in regard to these matters are also described in Note 5.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/Michael Johnson & Co., LLC Denver, Colorado January 22, 2002
+Michael Johnson & Co., LLC Denver, Colorado March 6, 2003 /s/Michael Johnson & Co., LLC